cloudant-labs/graphdb-slate/source/includes/api/_cloudant_query.md

   `... "index": {}, ...`

-<aside class="warning">Although the simplest index is also the most flexible,
+<aside class="warning">Although simple and flexible,
-it also takes much longer to create and is likely to require much more storage.</aside>
+a full text index takes much longer to create, and is likely to require much more storage.</aside>

 <div id="step04"></div>
 #### Searching for content